 And last but certainly not least: Horizon.
 This is the implementation of OpenStack’s dashboard, which is extensible and provides a web-based user interface to the OpenStack services.

 These are some important OpenStack services.
 We hope this quick recap helps you!
-Have we missed an important service that you are using within OpenStack?
-Let us know in the comments.
+Have we missed an important service that you are use within OpenStack?
+Let us know.